dgdekoning/myFAIR-iKnowIT/README.md

 # <a name="see-results"></a> See results
 The following steps can be used to view the results of your analysis.

-1. Click on the "Get results from group" option.
+1. Click on the "Get results from study" option.
-2. Enter the group name that you want to get the results from.
+2. Enter the study name that you want to get the results from.
 3. Select the results you want to view by checking the select file checkmark.
 4. Click on the "Show results" button.
 5. A new page will open with the input and output files  and the analysis details.